-Peru State College students have the opportunity to study aboard through faculty-led tours or individually arranged programs.
+Peru State College students can study aboard through faculty-led tours or individually arranged programs.
 Contact the Vice President for Academic Affairs Office for more information.
 PeruQuest is a scholarship funded by student fees to support international experiences for Peru State students.